About

 The grounds occupy seven hectares with established trees, many of which were planted when the property was first occupied.
 The grounds and the facilities developed within them are designed and maintained to provide an atmosphere conducive to learning.
 There is a sense of openness which encourages enlargement of the mind.
 Students are encouraged to be sensitive to the environment in which they learn, to respect it and appreciate its beauty.

-From its initial enrolment of 24 students, the student population is now 838 K – 12 and in 2024 we commence Pre-Kindergarten.
+From its initial enrolment of 24 students, the student population is now 848 P – 12.
 It is the policy of the College to maintain its commitment to modesty of scale, small enough for the education of students to be personal and humane, yet large enough to provide a wide range of academic options and activities.

 Facilities